KxSystems/docs/docs/interfaces/kafka/user-guide.md

 Where

--   `x` is the integer value associated with the consumer id
+-   `x` is the integer value associated with the consumer ID
 -   `y` is a symbol denoting the topic
 -   `z` is an int list of partitions or dictionary of partitions(int) and offsets(long)

-Returns a table containing the current offset and partition for the topic of interest
+returns a table containing the current offset and partition for the topic of interest.

 ```q
 q)client:.kfk.Consumer[kfk_cfg];